Number 1's (Mariah Carey album): Writing and composition

 The first of Carey's number ones to be featured on the album was "Vision of Love".
 It was Carey's first single and was the song that propelled her into the music scene.
 The song received acclaim, and was credited with influencing and popularizing the use of melisma throughout the 1990s.
 Three other songs were included from her self-titled debut album, of them were "Love Takes Time", "Someday" and "I Don't Wanna Cry".
 The fifth single featured on the album was "Emotions", the lead single from the album of the same name.
 Because of the album's strict array of chart topping singles, none of the other singles on Emotions made the track listing.
-Another song that was featured on #1's was Carey's version of The Jackson 5 classic, "I'll Be There", which was the lead single from her live album, MTV Unplugged.
+Another song that was featured on #1's was Carey's version of the Jackson 5 classic, "I'll Be There", which was the lead single from her live album, MTV Unplugged.
 The singles from Carey's 1993 release Music Box, made an appearance on the album as well.
 "Dreamlover", the seventh number one from the album, was the lead single from Music Box.
 The song topped the Billboard Hot 100 for eight weeks and was described as a "slight piece of pop fluff", representing a more commercial side to Carey than the "more ambitious", "Vision of Love".
 The song was the start of a vocal maturity for Carey, and was considered a notable song in her career.
 The second single from Music Box, "Hero", also made the album's final cut.
 According to author Chris Nickson, Hero was one of Carey's "most inspirational ballads".
-The album's third single, "Without You" failed to make the US album version, since it didn't reach the summit spot there; however, due to the song's popularity in Europe, it was included in the album's international edition.
+The album's third single, "Without You" failed to make the US album version, since it did not reach the summit spot there; however, due to the song's popularity in Europe, it was included in the album's international edition.